turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 ## Experimenting with minitest

-Create an empty file called `something_test.rb`, and open it in your text editor.
+Create an empty file called `unicorn_test.rb`, and open it in your text editor.

+### Configuring Minitest

-Because of the versioning problems with minitest, we first need to make sure that our code knows where to load the library from.
-Don't worry about the details, just trust that it works, and stick this at the top of the `unicorn_test.rb` file:
+Because minitest is included with Ruby, we need a slightly unusual instruction to tell Ruby to use the gem version rather than the built in one.
+Stick this at the top of the
+`unicorn_test.rb` file:

 ```ruby